martynasgz/knowledge-bytes/network/osi/layers/1-physical.md

 # Physical

-The physical layer works with the actual physical signal, without trying to interpret the data behind it.
+Physical layer's goal is to transport bits between hosts.
+It works with the actual physical signal, without trying to interpret the data behind it.

-## Devices
+## Devices / Technology

+### Cables

+Cables such Ethernet, Coaxial & Fiber.

 ### Modem